stellar/stellar-protocol/core/cap-xxxx.md

 #### SignerKey

-SignerKey is modified to include arms for ECDSA P-256 and secp2561k1 public keys.
-The x and y points are stored in transactions and in the ledger uncompressed which requires 64 bytes of space for both key types.
+`SignerKey` is modified to include arms for ECDSA P-256 and secp2561k1 public keys.
+The `x` and `y` points are stored in transactions and in the ledger uncompressed which requires 64 bytes of space for both key types.

 #### PublicKey

-PublicKey is not modified because the proposal does not change the keys intended for use in identification on the network.
+`PublicKey` is not modified because the proposal does not change the keys intended for use in identification on the network.
 Specifically the keys available for identifying accounts and nodes on the network are unchanged and will continue to be limited to ed25519.

 #### Signature

-Signature is unchanged and remains to have a maximum length of 64 bytes.
+`Signature` is unchanged and remains to have a maximum length of 64 bytes.

-EcdsaP256Signature and EcdsaSecp256k1Signature are added to define the structure of the opaque Signature for the new key types.
+`EcdsaP256Signature` and `EcdsaSecp256k1Signature` are added to define the structure of the opaque `Signature` for the new key types.
+Both contain the `r` and `s` points of the ECDSA signature for their respective key types.

 ## Design Rationale